 What happens if policy does pass and ICANN directs registries to comply with HR policy in contravention with local law.

+Going beyond our remit to develop a Framework of Interpretation of the Bylaw, and into the area of creating implementations of the Bylaw, which is beyond our remit.

+Balancing human rights concerns with other rights, concerns and issues.